-Through explicit teaching of knowledge and skills, our curriculum helps pupils to become successful independent learners, who have cultural awareness and a strong sense of the world around them
+Through explicit teaching of knowledge and skills, we intend for our curriculum to help pupils become successful independent learners, who have cultural awareness and a strong sense of the world around them.

 · Our curriculum is taught with the intention of moving learning to the long-term memory.

 · Our aims are to ensure that pupils experience a wide breadth of study, to help them gain a sense of cultural capital and are able to think about concepts at a deeper level by the end of each Key Stage.